dmyTRUEk/find-and-replace/README.md

 # Find and Replace
 Vim plugin for easy find and replace.

-This plugin provides bind (`F2` by default) for:
+This plugin provides bind (`F2` by default) for replacing all occurrences of:
-- changing word from Normal mode
+- word under cursor from Normal mode
-- changing selected text from Visual mode
+- selected text from Visual mode

-This plugin does exactly `:%s/\<WordBefore\>/WordAfter/g`, but provides simple binds for most frequent use cases of it.
+This plugin does exactly `:%s/\<WordBefore\>/WordAfter/g`, but wrapped up with easy to use "UI" and provides simple binds for most frequent use cases of it.

+**⚠ WARNING ⚠:** this plugin is in experimental phase, so feature set and provided commands may vary a lot.

 ## Installation